rhysfaultless-cpr/docusaurus_aws_authentication/README.md

     <center><img src="/static/img/readme_images/readme_1.png" width="467"/></center>

-    Amplify offers tools to build your own UI for these autherntication calls if the prebuilt withAuthenticator is not acceptable.
+    Amplify offers tools to build your own UI for these authentication calls if the prebuilt withAuthenticator is not acceptable.
-12. The User is forced to login befor seeing any of our Docusaurus page content.
+12. The User is forced to login before seeing any of our Docusaurus page content.
     We still need a way to allow the User to sign-out.
     You could simply add a sign-out button to all pages by adding to the Root.js file:
     ```javascript